sebastianferragut/U.S.-Power-Outage-Analysis/README.md

 **Alternate Hypothesis**: The distribution of CAUSE.CATEGORY is different when duration is missing vs not missing.

-Here we reject the null hypothesis with a very low p-value and an observed TVD of 0.2028.
+Here we reject the null hypothesis with a p-value of 0.0 and an observed TVD of 0.2028.
 These indicate a difference in the distribution of CAUSE.CATEGORY when duration is missing versus not missing.

 Below is the empirical distribtuion of the TVD for CAUSE.CATEGORY: